 4. Who to Hire

 If your existing customer service is beginning to back up and an occasional customer is on hold or left unanswered, now is the best time to hire additional workers.
-You can remain on budget and provide great customer service by hiring remote customer services.
+You can remain on budget and provide great customer service by hiring a remote customer service agent.
 These workers will remain remote but provide the services you need for your small business.
 All without going over budget.
 Hiring remote customer service is a great way to stay ahead of your business while keeping your customers happy.
 Questions, calls, and concerns will be properly addressed, and your customer will receive top customer service.
 This is a great strategy, especially if you are preparing for an upcoming holiday season or sale event.

 Creating accounts, answering calls, and responding to online inquiries all require you to expand your team.
 When you are on a strict budget, you’ll have a hard time hiring more people, not to mention the cost of resources to train them.
-You will save tremendously by using Castellum Pro to hire remote customer service agents.
+You will save tremendously by using Castellum Pro to hire remote workers and remote customer service agents.
 We cover the onboarding process, time-tracking, and payroll.
 Working with us ensures you will have access to a talent pool of experienced, capable candidates to support you as you grow your small business.